-If you recently got a Maine Coon kitten, but don’t see signs of that distinctive fluffy coat, you’re probably wondering when will my Maine Coon get fluffy?
+If you recently got a Maine Coon kitten, but do not see signs of that distinctive fluffy coat, you are probably wondering when will my Maine Coon get fluffy?

 Some owners worry that their Maine Coon will never become fluffy, or that their Maine Coon isn’t purebred.
 After all, the Maine Coon’s soft, thick coat is one of its defining traits.

 While owners love Maine Coons for their luxurious, thick fur, it can also be difficult to maintain.

 If you’re worried that your Maine Coon’s fur will become tangled or matted, read on to find out how you can keep your Maine Coon’s coat in perfect condition!

 The Maine Coon is a majestic cat breed that developed naturally in the state of Maine.